Filip-Dymczyk/DistributedSystems/README.md

 ## Distributed Systems

-One of the project elements created for the university class - **Discrete Distributed Dystems**.
-The main goal is to create a robust communication between multiple devices to perform the given task.
+This project is part of a university course on **Discrete Distributed Systems**.
+The main goal is to establish robust communication between multiple devices to accomplish a given task.

+### **Project Stage Objectives**
-The main role of this project stage is to:
+The primary objectives of this project stage are to:
-- read incoming data (weather) through **MQTT protocole** from the prevuious stage,
+- Read incoming weather data via the **MQTT protocol** from the previous stage.
-- store the received data,
+- Store the received data.
-- perform necessary calculations,
+- Perform necessary calculations.
-- send calculated and raw data to the next station.
+- Send both calculated and raw data to the next station.

-Implementation will involve the use of **freeRTOS** real-time operating system for proper tasks synchronization.
+The implementation involves the use of the **FreeRTOS** real-time operating system to ensure proper tasks synchronization.

-Used platform: **Arduino**.
+Platform Used: **Arduino**